Quadriga (company): Founding

-Gerald Cotten (born 11 May 1988) lived in Belleville, Ontario before attending the Schulich School of Business at York University in Toronto.
-He graduated from York with a bachelor of business administration in 2010.
-He learned about Bitcoin in Toronto and travelled to Vancouver, British Columbia, where he founded Quadriga in November 2013 with Michael Patryn.
+Cotten learned about Bitcoin in Toronto and travelled to Vancouver, British Columbia, where he founded Quadriga in November 2013 with Michael Patryn.
+Cotten and Patryn were previously involved in online Ponzi schemes, but whereas Patryn had caught the attention of authorities, Cotten's involvement had not been discovered yet, so Cotten's sterling reputation enabled him to be the public face of Quadriga.

 Quadriga started by doing only local trades.
 Their online exchange launched after the first month.
 In January 2014 they installed the second Bitcoin ATM in Vancouver.
-In 2014 only C$7.4 million worth of bitcoin were exchanged on Quadriga.
-In a 2014 interview, founder Gerald Cotten explained that the company stored customer funds on paper wallets in safe deposit boxes: "So we just send money to them, we don’t need to go back to the bank every time we want to put money into it.
+In 2014, C$7.4 million worth of bitcoin were exchanged on Quadriga.
+In a 2014 interview, founder Gerald Cotten explained that the company stored customer funds on paper wallets in safe deposit boxes: "So we just send money to them, we don't need to go back to the bank every time we want to put money into it.
 We just send money from our Bitcoin app directly to those paper wallets, and keep it safe that way."

 The company tried to raise money and list on the Canadian Securities Exchange (CSE) working with Patryn.
 The company raised C$850,000 but cancelled plans to list on the exchange in early 2016.
 Quadriga had four employees in 2015 with offices in Vancouver and Toronto, but ran out of money by June 2015.

 In 2016, Cotten became the sole director of Quadriga when all the other directors resigned.
-Other than a few contractors, it had no employees, offices or bank accounts thereafter.
+Other than a few contractors, it had no employees, offices, or bank accounts thereafter.

 In 2017, Bitcoin experienced a speculative frenzy rising in price from about US$1,000 to almost US$20,000.
 About C$1.2 billion worth of bitcoin was exchanged on Quadriga.
 While the large increase in volume increased commissions, it also caused cash-flow problems due to the exchange's reliance on external payment processors and its lack of a proper accounting system.
 In June 2017, Quadriga announced that they had lost ethereum worth US$14 million due to a smart contract error.